-Orcinus orca, or simply orca, is in fact the largest of the dolphins, a member of the family of Oceanic Dolphins, within the order of cetaceans.
-This species of marine mammal is also commonly known as the killer whale, is easily identified by the black and white colouration; the underside is white and there are white patches behind the eyes, and a greyish white area called a saddle-patch behind the dorsal fin.
+Orcinus orca, or simply orca, is in fact the largest of the dolphins within the order of cetaceans.
+This species of marine mammal, also commonly known as the killer whale, is easily identified by its black and white coloration; the underside is white with white patches behind the eyes and a greyish white area called a saddle-patch behind the dorsal fin.
 The shape of the saddle is unique in each animal, and can help to identify individuals.
-The dorsal fin is also used to recognise individuals.
-Male orcas have the tallest dorsal fin known in the animal kingdom, measuring up to six feet high in mature males (IUCN.
-2008).
+The dorsal fin is also used to recognize individuals.
+Male orcas have the tallest dorsal fin known in the animal kingdom, measuring up to six feet high in mature males.
 Females have shorter, more curved dorsal fins.

 Kingdom: Anamalia (Animals)